-You can report problems to your boss.
-In many companies, even with HR departments, the first step for any problem is the direct supervisor and then the boss's boss.
+In many companies, even with HR departments, the first step for any problem is the direct supervisor and then the supervisor's boss.
 In your case, since there is no HR department at all, you must use this reporting technique.

 If your direct supervisor is the problem, you can report the issue to their boss, all the way up to the president of the company.
-If the company president won't address the problem, remember, they wouldn't do it if an HR manager existed either.
+If the company president won't address the problem, remember, they probably wouldn't do it if an HR manager existed either.

 If your company does not have a designated Human Resource person the best thing you can do is to educate yourself on labor issues.
 While HR managers are really there to protect the business, good ones know that a business is most successful when the employees are treated well.
 Without that help, you can feel alone.
 It's possible to educate yourself on your rights.

 One source that is highly recommended is employment attorney, Donna Ballman's book, Stand Up For Yourself Without Getting Fired: Resolve Workplace Crises Before You Quit, Get Axed or Sue the Bastards.
 Ballman's book should be on every employee's bookshelf, but especially on yours, since you have no HR department.
 Another excellent resource is the Society for Human Resource Management (SHRM) website.

-Ask management who the dedicated HR person is.
-While there isn't an HR manager, somebody has to do those tasks.
+Even if your business is without an HR manager, somebody has to do those HR tasks.
 Somebody has to make job offers and determine salaries.
 Someone has to fill out the leave of absence paperwork or respond to unemployment and workers' compensation claims.

 Somebody has to make the decision on company health insurance.
 That person should be the most knowledgeable about what is going on, even if they aren't well versed in what an HR manager should do.
 Go ahead and speak to that person about your concerns and questions.
 You may find that their experience can help you.